How to Get Cited in ChatGPT Answers: Why Earned Media Beats Content Tweaks

 How content tweaks affect ChatGPT citation rates after authority exists

-On-page GEO improves ChatGPT citation odds after source credibility is already established.
+On-page GEO improves ChatGPT citation odds after source credibility is established.
 That is why so much tactical advice feels directionally right but strategically incomplete.
 Clean definitions, structured tables, and direct claims make extraction easier.
 They do not create trust by themselves.

 A 2026 citation behavior study showed that LLMs cite unevenly, not purely on evidence quality.
 The paper found models were 27 percent more likely than humans to add citations to text explicitly marked as needing attribution, while underselecting numeric and evidence-heavy sentences by 22.6 percent and 20.1 percent respectively.
 Source: arXiv, 2026, https://arxiv.org/pdf/2602.05205.
 Presentation matters, but prior trust still shapes what gets reused.